Sponsored by the Office of the Vice President for Research, the Support to Promote

 education and objectives, bridge your funding resources or expand your research or

-- A Bibliography: The bibliography should not exceed one page, and does not count against the three-page
+- A Bibliography: The bibliography should not exceed two pages, and does not count against the three-page

 limit of the written narrative proposal.